Elliott-dev/Indicators-of-Heart-Disease-Analysis/README.md

 **Elliott Einstein**

-Queestion: Can we identify which variables has the most influence on the development of heart disease?
+Queestion 1: Can we identify which variables has the most influence on the development of heart disease?
-Question: Can we classify if a person will have heart disease or not based on the given dataset?
+Question 2: Can we classify if a person will have heart disease or not based on the given dataset?

 Machine Learning Model